 But here’s the truth, very few people are staring intensely at your smile.
 While your teeth may not be perfect, most other people aren’t as critical of your smile as you are.

-Your expectation of Invisalign may not match reality when the work is complete, but your smile should look a whole lot better than when you started.
+Your Invisalign expectation may not match your Invisalign reality after the work is complete, but your smile should look a whole lot better than when you started.

 Does Invisalign Work?